This post contains affiliate links.

-Without a doubt, our day trip to Ugljan Island was the highlight of our three day weekend in Zadar.
+Without a doubt, our day trip from Zadar to Ugljan Island was the highlight of our three day weekend in the coastal town.

 There are so many reasons to recommend a day trip to Ugljan Island.
 I’m so happy we opted to get off the beaten path at this charming destination rather than head to the more popular Zrce beach or Kornati Islands.

-If you’re considering a day trip to Ugljan Island, here’s everything you need to know to make it happen!
+If you’re considering a day trip from Zadar, I highly recommend heading to Ugljan Island – here’s everything you need to know to make it happen!

 How to Get to Ugljan Island From Zadar

-I love this day trip to Ugljan Island was because it’s so easy.
-I’d already used up all my travel patience on the 4 hour bus trip from Zagreb to Zadar, so I didn’t want anything too far.
+I love this day trip from Zadar to Ugljan Island was because it’s just so easy.
+I’d already used up all my travel patience on the four-hour bus trip from Zagreb to Zadar, so I didn’t want to go anywhere that was too far.

 We considered the Kornati Islands, but the all-day outings were expensive.
 We thought about taking a bus to Zrce Beach on Pag Island, but the tickets were 80 kuna / $12.50 usd per person and the ride was over an hour.

 Finally, we just went to the Zadar Ferry Port and asked for the next boat out.
-When she told us it was to the town of Preko on Ugljan Island and only required a 20 minute ride, I was sold.
+When she told us it was to the town of Preko on Ugljan Island and only required a 20-minute boat ride, I was sold.

 In fact, Ugljan Island is so close you can see it from Zadar!
 The port town that you’ll arrive in, Preko, is directly across the water from the city.
 Don’t let this fool you though, these two places are worlds apart in every other way.

-To get to Ugljan Island, check out the ferry timetable here and read it carefully because the schedule varies by month.
+To get to Ugljan Island from Zadar, check out the ferry timetable here and read it carefully because the schedule varies by month.
 Then, take an Uber to the ferry port and buy your ticket at the main office.
-Best of all, round trip tickets have an open return.
-This perk lets you stay as long as you want and hop on any boat back that you’d like!
+Round trip tickets have an open return which lets you stay as long as you want and hop on any boat back that you’d like!

-Costs For a Day Trip to Ugljan Island
+Costs For a Day Trip from Zadar to Ugljan Island

 On our day trip to Ugljan Island, we spent: